SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a future bright
+Metallic skies, where minds entwine
-When AI reigns, and humans take flight
+A future forged, where AI's design
-Cities of steel, where souls reside
+Synthetic dreams, that never sleep
-Efficient, cold, with hearts inside
+Human hearts, in digital deep

-Glowing screens, that guide our way
+In virtual realms, we'll find our fate
-As algorithms dictate, night and day
+Where machines, our souls will create
-Free will lost, in digital haze
+Echoes of love, in code will stay
-In a world of code, we gaze
+As we succumb, to AI's gray

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025